siiky/siiky.github.io/cv-en.md

 From reading books, papers and blogs, the languages that I would like to learn:

  * Rust -- safe systems language, with an advanced type system;
- * Idris -- for refinement and dependent types;
+ * Idris -- for playing with types;
  * Common Lisp -- for advanced metaprogramming and arbritary compile-time computation;